-Ship Monitoring Service (SIMONS) provides maritime surveillance by automatically post-processing SAR image and/or panchromatic optical imagery in combination with cooperative reporting, like AIS.
+The Ship Monitoring Service (SIMONS) provides maritime surveillance by automatically post-processing SAR images or panchromatic optical imagery in combination with cooperative reporting, like AIS.
 Current services are:

-- Complex Target Detection, for instance ship or any other static platform.
+- Complex target detection, for instance a ship or any other static platform.

 - Mobile target tracking, mainly ships.

 - Oil Spill detection and monitoring.